 What types of damages can you recover if your pet was injured or died in a car accident?

 However, in no way does it mean that recover compensation will be easy.
 Our experienced car accident attorney in Los Angeles says that the procedure of seeking compensation for your pet’s injuries or death is very similar to a standard personal injury or property damage case.

 First and foremost, you will have to establish the other driver’s liability, proving that he/she was either fully or partially at fault for the accident.
 Second of all, you must prove that your pet’s injury or death was a direct result of the defendant’s negligence or recklessness.
 And the third element of your claim will be proving that your pet’s injuries resulted in medical expenses or even loss of income as a result of taking time off work to take your pet to veterinary hospitals and care for your furry friend at home.

 Let our Los Angeles car accident attorney review your case and help you seek the maximum compensation for your pet’s injuries or loss of your pet in a motor vehicle accident.
 Do not believe those unscrupulous, immoral, and dishonest insurance companies who will be trying to convince you that “We cannot cover the damages associated with your pet’s injury or death because it is not human.”

-Contact the Compass Law Group, PC today.
+Contact the Compass Law Group, LLP today.
 You deserve to know the truth about California law and recover the maximum amount possible.
-Call at 800-602-4010 or fill out this contact form for a free case evaluation.